YTread Logo

 Feb 27, 2020

-ready mary yes four three two one fire this is a linear induction motor that uses about 100 kilowatts and can accelerate four pound missiles like this up to almost a hundred miles an hour and you again mary yes it shoots fire this is a big motor on fire on the other hand, in this thimble I have the rotors of more than ten thousand electric
+Ready Mary, yes, four, three, two, one fire, this is a linear induction motor, it uses about 100 kilowatts and it can accelerate four pound missiles like this up to almost a hundred miles per hour and you again, Mary, yes, shoot, this is a big engine.
+On the other hand, in this thimble I have the rotors of more than ten thousand electric

 motors

-and nobody is going to deny that these are
+and no one is going to deny that these are

 small